The world is changing at an accelerated pace, in unpredictable ways, thanks to climate disruption, outbreaks, and other destabilizing forces.

 By the way, his book is surprisingly life-affirming and restorative to the soul.

 I talked about the top priority being to improve our skills for calming ourselves.
 Another top priority that experts are saying, that I also agree with, is to get really good at collaborating with each other in community.

 We need each other, especially in times of turmoil.
 And we need to know how to work together.

 As you can imagine, we’ll first need to be able to calm ourselves in order to connect in community in positive ways, so let’s start with grounding for now.

 I hope to write more about the community piece later.
 It’s near and dear to my heart.

-For now, I’ve been cooking up some new workshops to help you navigate these crazy times.
+For now, I’ve been cooking up some new classes and courses to help you navigate these crazy times.
 You can also subscribe below to stay in the loop.